 After reading some classmates’ take-aways from this week’s articles, I have two new summations.
 First, from Touretsky et. al, Amanda Davis points out that there are different types of AI that I hadn’t thought about.
 She does a good job pointing these out to me and others.
 Second, from Nemorin et. al, Tony K points out that AI isn’t always equal in its adaptation capability, an idea I now understand much more in-depth.

-Abrami-et-al academia AI annotation Artificial Intelligence content-knowledge critical analysis Critical Review designed video ed research EDU800 education education research Erhel Ertmer Harris&Hofer Hrastinski Jamet Kay Kellie's Blog knowledge gap Leu Li-et-al Mills Mishra&Koehler New-Litearcy Niess&al O'Brien online-learning PCK pedagogy Richarson&Swan Saubern&al Singh&Thurman Swartz technology theory TPACK Valverde-Berrocoso-etal video podcasts Villa&al Week7 week8 week11 week12
+Abrami-et-al access AI annotation Artificial Intelligence content-knowledge creativity critical analysis datacasting Digital Divide ed research ed tech EDU800 education education research Erhel Hrastinski Jamet Kellie's Blog Knobel Leander Leu Li-et-al libraries Michigan Niess&al OMMI online-learning PCK pedagogy research questions Richarson&Swan Saubern&al Singh&Thurman technology TPACK Valverde-Berrocoso-etal Villa&al week8 Week9 week 10 week13 week14 week15 week16